Sustainability in the real estate industry

 Sustainability as a key corporate objective

 Bayerische Hausbau Development is rising to these considerable challenges and developing solutions to meet them at every level – from day-to-day office life to the planning of residential developments.
-Sustainability is a key corporate objective at Bayerische Hausbau Development.
-Although the transformation process entails numerous challenges, they are easily outweighed by the opportunities and benefits gained.
+Sustainability is a key corporate objective at Bayerische Hausbau.
+Although the transformation process entails numerous challenges, they are easily outweighed by the opportunities and benefits.
 We are aware that we can only be successful in the long term if we focus on sustainability-oriented values and priorities.

 ESG at Bayerische Hausbau Development: some of our objectives and measures